Leave-group-out cross-validation for latent Gaussian models: Model-based Group Construction

-The primary feature of automatic group construction is that it requires only a single mandatory parameter to adjust the difficulty of the prediction task.
-All other processes occur automatically.
-Our automatic construction intends to make the training set provide less information to predict the testing point such that the LGOCV mimics a task other than interpolation, in which the observed data is assumed to provide less information to predict the new data point.
+The primary feature of our proposed group construction is that it requires a choice of correlation matrix (prior or posterior) for the linear predictors, and a single mandatory parameter to adjust the difficulty of the prediction task.
+This parameter is termed "the number of level sets".
+It can be interpreted as the strength of the non-dependence between the group to leave out and the rest of the data.
+A higher value would thus ensure that the leave-out group is more independent from the rest of the data, than a lower value.
+A higher indpeendnece between the leave-out data and the rest of the data simluates a more difficult prediction task for the model.
+Based on this value and the correlation matrix choice, all other processes are automated.
 In a multivariate Gaussian distribution, we can quantify the information provided by a data point to predict another data point by the variance reduction of the conditional distribution, and the variance reduction is a function of their correlation coefficient.
 To elaborate, if $X$ and $Y$ are both Gaussian random variables, the variance reduction resulting from knowing $X$ when predicting $Y$ equates to $\sigma^2_{Y} \rho^2$, where $\sigma^2_{Y}$ is the marginal variance of $Y$ and $\rho$ is the correlation between $X$ and $Y$.

 In LGMs, the linear predictors, $\boldsymbol{\eta}$, represent the underlining data generation process of data in (\ref{eq:lgm}).
 The linear predictors are designed to have a Gaussian prior and approximated to be Gaussian in posterior given $\boldsymbol{\theta}$ therefore, we can use the absolute value of the correlation matrix of $\boldsymbol{\eta}$ to represent the information provided by one data point to predict another data point.
 We evaluate those correlation matrices at the mode of $\pi(\boldsymbol{\theta}|\boldsymbol{y})$, denoted by $\boldsymbol{\theta}^*$.
 Then, we have correlation matrices of $\boldsymbol{\eta}$ derived from the prior precision matrix, $\boldsymbol{P}_{\boldsymbol{f}}(\boldsymbol{\theta}^*)$, and the posterior precision matrix, $\boldsymbol{Q}_{\boldsymbol{f}}(\boldsymbol{\theta}^*,\boldsymbol{y})$.
 We call the former one prior correlation matrix, denoted by $\boldsymbol{R}_{\text{prior}}$, and the latter one posterior correlation matrix, denoted by $\boldsymbol{R}_{\text{post}}$.
 Note that the correlation matrices are not fully evaluated and stored to avoid computational burden as they are dense and large; thus, care has to be applied to the implementation to make it feasible.
 The group would vary with $\boldsymbol{\theta}$.
 We use $\boldsymbol{\theta}^*$ because it has the highest weight in the posterior.
 This preference arises because we frequently employ non-informative priors for hyperparameters.
 This approach ensures that our focus remains on evidence from the data rather than on arbitrary assumptions about hyperparameters.